Today we’ll be looking at PowerPoint templates and slide masters: what they are, and how they form the groundwork of a solid presentation.

 A corporate template also saves you and your colleagues time when putting together presentations.
 There is already a key visual asset in place that you can build your content on top of, so you won’t need to start from scratch with every new presentation.

-Of course, you’ll want to build bespoke presentations and elements for key business events and opportunities (and you’ll probably want to enlist a presentation design service to get this right), but a strong template can service day-to-day credentials, marketing, sales, training and reporting presentations with minimum hassle.
+Of course, you’ll want to build bespoke presentations and elements for key business events and opportunities, but a strong template can service day-to-day credentials, marketing, sales, training and reporting presentations with minimum hassle.

 Use PowerPoint’s Slide Master tool to create a slick and impactful template that can be adapted to suit multiple use cases.